T-Al-D/js-portfolio/README.md

 ## Webpage here: https://t-al-d.github.io/js-portfolio/

+-> npm run deploy to publish the frontend

 # React + Vite (Javascript + SWC)

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.